musombaangel/musombaangel/README.md

 - 🌱 I’m currently studying data science and analytics and looking to do projects with a focus on Natural Language Processing
 - 🤝 I’m open to collaborating on interesting projects and open-source contributions
-- 💬 Ask me about python
+- 💬 Ask me about python, R, SQL!
 - 📫 How to reach me: musomba.angel@gmail.com